dlilien/ImpDAR_Tutorial/README.md

 ## Beforehand
 -Install ImpDAR (version 1.1.3 or newer)

 -Clone (or download this repository)

 -Get the jif2021.h5 file into the folder of this repository (probably ImpDAR_Tutorial)

+-Some examples will use GDAL.
+Plotting uses cartopy (and owslib).
+These are not critical, but nice to have.

 ## Roadmap
 -Intro to ImpDAR

 -Command line processing

 -Programmatic processing

 -Picking

 ## Intro to ImpDAR